Journoud-Lucas/Planning-poker/README.md

 2. **Run the Application:**
    Once the compilation is successful, you can run the application.

+## 📚 Documentation
+For detailed documentation about the project, visit the [Planning Poker Documentation](https://journoud-lucas.github.io/Planning-poker/html/index.html).

 ## 🔢 Versioning

 This project follows a [semantic versioning](https://semver.org/) scheme.